G-API Interactive Face Detection Demo¶

 The application reads command-line parameters and loads up to five networks depending on

 G-API pipeline gets a video/image/camera like a source, using the OpenCV VideoCapture.

 G-API pipeline performs inference on the Face Detection network.

 G-API pipeline runs post processing kernel.

-G-API pipeline performs four inferences, using the Age/Gender, Head Pose, Emotions, and Facial Landmarks detection networks if they are specified in the command line.
+G-API pipeline performs four inferences, using the Age/Gender, Head Pose, Emotions, Facial Landmarks detection and Anti-spoof detection networks if they are specified in the command line.

 The application displays the results.